-OBS studio is a big-boss-level freebie that’s sponsored by many giant companies (twitch and Nvidia Geforce RTX included) and recommended by a large number of tech editors and recording users.
+OBS Studio is a big-boss-level free open source screen recorder that’s sponsored by many giant companies (twitch and Nvidia Geforce RTX included) and recommended by a large number of tech editors and recording users.
 On one hand, it’s a cross-platform tool that has versions for Windows, Mac, and Linux.
 On the other hand, the highly flexible settings for capture content, output parameters, and broadcasting connections can meet various user needs of different levels.
 With it, you can create a large number of scenes, make real-time (multi-track MKV) recording from any window, display, browse, media source, webcam, audio source and of course the game, and mix them or switch between either via transitions.

 5 – Ezvid

-Ezvid is another open-sourced but more intuitive game recording program.
+Ezvid is another open-sourced but more intuitive free screen recorder for Windows game recording.
 Although ezvid doesn’t offer an option for the output file and destination, it ensures a more comprehensive recording process by offering a video information editor, instant facecam and speech synthesis feature, screen drawing tool and basic editing functions.
 Since its release in 2011, it has released upgraded in nearly 60 times and been used for creating millions of videos online.
 Unfortunately, it only supports screen recording a game clip at 45 minutes long at a time.

 Supported OS: Windows XP3, Vista, 7, 8, 8.1 and 10